Determine How Much Car Insurance You Need

 Each state has different laws regarding liability insurance requirements, with some requiring uninsured motorist coverage or personal injury protection, and others requiring only bodily injury and property damage liability.
 While the requirements are all different, they all have the same basic purpose: to prevent people from being financially harmed by someone else’s negligence on the road.
 It is important to stay up to date on your state’s laws and regulations to make sure you continue to meet their requirements.

 How Much Car Insurance Coverage Do You Need?

 Comprehensive and collision coverages aren’t requirements by law, but that doesn’t mean you don’t need them.
 If you have a loan on your vehicle, your lender may require comprehensive and collision coverage.
+Deciding between liability-only insurance versus full coverage can save you hundreds of dollars per year.
 Other coverages, like gap coverage or windshield coverage, may also be requirements by your lender to make sure you are protecting their investment.

 These coverages are also a good idea if you can’t afford to replace your car if it is totaled or could not afford a major repair out-of-pocket.
 There are a lot of ways your car can be damaged, so making sure you have protection against any potential loss is a smart decision.

 In the table below, you can see the coverage level costs for state-minimum liability-only coverage, state-minimum comprehensive and collision coverages with a $1,000 deductible and the 100/300/100 comprehensive and collision with a $1,000 deductible.
 You can also use MoneyGeek's car insurance calculator to get a more specific estimate based on your age, vehicle and driving history.